 5.147.
-Where there is a known source of toxic, flammable, corrosive or asphyxiant gases or vapour, appropriate detection systems at control room air intakes should be provided.
-If gas concentrations exceed the prescribed limits, protective actions should be initiated with due regard to quick acting materials such as chlorine gas.
-These protective actions should include filtering the incoming air, temporarily preventing the ingress of air by use of recirculation air systems, and, where necessary, use of self-contained breathing apparatus.
+Where there is a known source of toxic, flammable, corrosive or asphyxiant gas or vapour, appropriate detection systems at control room air intakes should be provided.
+If gas concentrations exceed the prescribed limits, protective actions should be initiated with due regard to quick-acting materials such as chlorine gas.
+These protective actions should include filtering the incoming air, temporarily preventing the ingress of air by use of recirculation air systems and, where necessary, using a self-contained breathing apparatus.

 5.148.
-Some types of toxic, flammable, corrosive or asphyxiant gas or vapour, such as those that could be released along transport routes (i.e. roads, railways, seas and rivers), cannot be identified in advance.
-The provision of systems capable of detecting all types of hazardous gas or vapour is not practicable; however where multiple types of gas or vapour could be a hazard, consideration should be given to providing detectors that are as versatile as practicable (e.g. capable of detecting groups of gases such as halogens or hydrocarbons) and that are also able to detect a decrease in oxygen levels.
+Some types of toxic, flammable, corrosive or asphyxiant gas or vapour, such as those that could be released along transport routes (i.e. roads, railways, seas, rivers), cannot be identified in advance.
+The provision of systems capable of detecting all types of hazardous gas or vapour is not practicable; however, where multiple types of gas or vapour could be a hazard, consideration should be given to providing detectors that are as versatile as practicable (e.g. capable of detecting groups of gases such as halogens or hydrocarbons) and that are also able to detect a decrease in oxygen levels.

 5.149.
 For nuclear power plants, the supplementary control room, which is remote from the main control room and has a separate air supply, should be capable of shutting down and monitoring the reactor.
 The access route from the main control room to the supplementary control room should be protected to allow the movement of operating personnel; alternatively, arrangements should be made for personnel access via a control point at which a breathing apparatus is provided.
-If the supplementary control room is credited in the safety analysis, the air intakes for the supplementary control room should be gositioned at a high level if heavy gases or vapours have to be considered.
-The effectiveness of separation may depend upon the ability to detect the presence of a toxic or asphyxiant gas in a timely manner.
+If the supplementary control room is credited in the safety analysis, the air intakes for the supplementary control room should be separated by distance from the main control room air intakes.
+These intakes should be positioned at a high level if heavy gases or vapours have to be considered.
+The effectiveness of separation may depend on the ability to detect the presence of a toxic or asphyxiant gas in a timely manner.
 Thus, the means of protection should be specifically designed for each site.